 I promised some good news—some hope.
 I think there is plenty of reason for optimism.
 Humans are incredibly adaptable.
 We can make changes for the better.
 I firmly believe that in 50 year’s time, the idea of eating animals will seem archaic and barbaric.
 “Clean meat”—that is meat cultured/created without killing animals—will be able to get to parity with conventional meat in taste and texture, while allowing consumers to maintain their dietary preferences for animal meat while removing many of the inefficiencies and harms of current meat production.

 This will happen in my lifetime.
-In fact, I think you’ll safely be able to have moral superiority over your friends by consuming only clean meats in less than a decade.
+I think you’ll safely be able to have moral superiority over your friends by consuming only clean meats in less than a decade.
 All it will take is for us to accept and buy it, rather than what we’re used to buying.
-If your meat cooks and tastes the same, has the same nutritional value (maybe even better), and doesn’t kill an animal or pollute the earth, you’d have to be an asshole to eat the “natural” hamburger.
+If your meat cooks and tastes the same, has the same nutritional value (maybe even better), and doesn’t kill an animal or pollute the earth, you’d have to be an asshole to eat the “natural” hamburger⁷.

 While I don’t believe this to be the case, I have to acknowledge that I may be falling into the same optimism trap as Sir Winston Churchill.

-While this may not have happened by the 80’s when Churchill predicted (we were too busy learning about sushi and perfecting Totino’s Pizza Rolls), the day is already here when we can produce real burgers, meatballs, chicken, duck, milk and cheese, even gelatin and leather without the raising and killing of animals.
+While this may not have happened by the 80s when Churchill predicted (we were too busy learning about sushi and perfecting Totino’s Pizza Rolls), the day is already here when we can produce real burgers, meatballs, chicken, duck, milk, and cheese—even gelatin and leather without the raising and killing of animals.

 Cultured meat (some call it “clean meat”) is coming.
 And plant-based alternatives are getting better and better.
 Many are now passing our cooking and tasting “Turing tests”.

 And while we still have to wait for many of these products real meat tissue products to be widely available, there are great strides being made in plant-based alternatives.
 Beyond Meat makes a burger that supposedly looks, cooks, and tastes like a burger and is now available at Whole Foods and some Safeway stores.
 The Impossible Burger is probably best known for being served at Umami Burger restaurants and a few other places in the Bay Area.
 I’ve had one.
 It’s good.
-There’s egg-less egg whites and mayo that tastes great and are fooling taste testers.
-Even the more “traditional” soy-based chik’n nuggets and black bean burgers have come a long way since the turn of the last century when many of us were first introduced to them.
+There are egg-less egg whites and mayo that taste great and are fooling taste testers.
+Even the more “traditional” soy-based chik’n nuggets and black bean burgers have come a long way since the turn of the last century when many of us were first introduced to them⁸.
 And people are taking notice.

 According to the Plant-Based Foods Association, the factors driving the incredible growth in consumer demand for meat substitutes include:

-• Increased awareness of the health risks of eating meat, including cardiovascular disease, cancer, and diabetes;
+- Increased awareness of the health risks of eating meat, including cardiovascular disease, cancer, and diabetes;

-• Better understanding of the environmental impacts of industrialized meat production, including greenhouse gas emissions, pollution, negative impacts on farmland and oceans, and increased water use;
+- Better understanding of the environmental impacts of industrialized meat production, including greenhouse gas emissions, pollution, negative impacts on farmland and oceans, and increased water use;

-• Public concerns over animal welfare abuses and industrial meat scandals, including food-borne illness outbreaks.
+- Public concerns over animal welfare abuses and industrial meat scandals, including food-borne illness outbreaks.

 I am looking towards organizations like The Good Food Institute and New Harvest to catalyze and magnify these efforts and bring these products to the mainstream.